ibm-cloud-docs/openshift/openshift_cluster_access.md

 1. Log in to your [OpenShift cluster](#access_public_se).

-2. If you created the cluster with only the private service endpoint, [enable the public service endpoint](/docs/openshift?topic=openshift-cs_network_cluster#set-up-public-se) to create the `LoadBalancer` service for the private service endpoint.

 3. Get the private service endpoint URL and port for your cluster.
   ```